Rikanishu/annoy-go/README.md

 This is a forked version with fixed memory leaks.

-* Please note, it changes the interface, new wrappers for vectors were added.
+* Please note, it changes the interface, new wrappers for results vectors were added: _AnnoyVectorInt_ / _AnnoyVectorFloat_.
+* Always call Free() methods in vector wrappers when you don't need them anymore.
+* You can make a copy of vector content to slice through methods Copy(inputSlice) or ToSlice().
+Use first to copy values to already existed slice, or use the second one to create a copy from newly allocated slice.
-* Do not reuse _AnnoyVectorInt_ / _AnnoyVectorFloat_ in different threads since it's not thread safe.
+* Do not reuse them in different threads since it's not thread safe.
+* Input slices that are not modified were left the same.

+---

 * Also note that indexes will be kept as int32, so keep in mind there is a count limit for items.

 __Go code example__